-As a courtesy to JRJ beneficiaries and state administering agencies, BJA has requested information from the Internal Revenue Service (IRS) that may be helpful to beneficiaries and JRJ SAAs in determining tax consequences of JRJ benefits.
-The IRS has provided a response to that request and a copy of both the inquiry and response has been made available on our Website at:
+As a courtesy to JRJ beneficiaries and state administering agencies, BJA has requested information from the Internal Revenue Service (IRS) that may be helpful to beneficiaries and JRJ state administering agencies (SAAs) in determining tax consequences of JRJ benefits.
+The IRS provided a response to that request and a copy of both the inquiry and response are available on our web site at: www.bja.gov/ProgramDetails.aspx?Program_ID=65.

-https://www.bja.gov/ProgramDetails.aspx?Program\ID=65